sportsdunia logo

 6. Jinnah Stadium | Gujranwala | 20,000 Capacity

-Jinnah Stadium, also called the Municipal Stadium, is a multipurpose stadium in Gujranwala.
-However, it is used mostly for cricket matches.
-Built in 1981, this stadium can hold 20,000 spectators and is known for having one of the fastest pitches in the world.
-This stadium is a fairly new cricket stadium in Pakistan.
+Jinnah Stadium was built in 1981 and can hold 20,000 spectators, and is known for having one of the fastest pitches in the world.
 Since 2000, to lack of international matches has led to the stadium being used for political rallies.
 The last ODI match played there was between Pakistan and Sri Lanka in 2000, and it has hosted just 1 Test match and 11 ODI games.

 This stadium has not been used in Pakistan for now 25 years.
 Only one five-wicket haul has been taken at Jinnah Stadium, Gujranwala, which was taken by Saqlin Mushtaq in 1996 against New Zealand.
 The absence of a five-star hotel in Gujranwala is mentioned as the primary cause for the lack of international matches at the venue.

 Capacity20,000